11-Day Italy Itinerary: Rome, Florence, Venice and the North

 Colosseum

-- Tip: Book tickets at least a month in advance.
+- Tip: Book tickets at least 1.5 months in advance — this one genuinely sells out.

 - Entry: Standard entry without a guided tour.